kyma-project/istio/docs/user/tutorials/01-65-expose-workload-vs.md

 ## Prerequisites
 - You have the Istio module added.
 - You have a deployed workload.
-- To use CLI instructions, you must install kubectl and curl.
 - You have set up your custom domain.
+See [Set Up a Custom Domain](https://kyma-project.io/#/api-gateway/user/tutorials/01-10-setup-custom-domain-for-workload).
+- You have set up a custom Gateway.
+See [Set Up a TLS Gateway](https://kyma-project.io/#/api-gateway/user/tutorials/01-20-set-up-tls-gateway) or [Set Up an mTLS Gateway](https://kyma-project.io/#/api-gateway/user/tutorials/01-30-set-up-mtls-gateway).

 ## Context
-Kyma's API Gateway module provides the APIRule custom resource, which is the recommanded solution for securly exposing workloads.
-To use APIRules in Kyma, you must add the APIGateway module to your Kyma cluster.
+Kyma's API Gateway module provides the APIRule custom resource (CR), which is the recommanded solution for securly exposing workloads.
+To create APIRule CRs in your Kyma runtime, the APIGateway module must be added to your Kyma cluster.
 Additionally, APIRule in the newest version v2, requires the exposed workload to be in the Istio service mesh.

-However, if you do not require the benefits provided by the Istio service mesh (such as secure service-to-service communication, tracing capabilities, or traffic management) and do not need additional authentication setup, you can expose an unsecured workload using Istio VirtualService only.
+However, if you do not require the benefits provided by the Istio service mesh (for example, secure service-to-service communication, tracing capabilities, or traffic management) you can expose an unsecured workload using Istio VirtualService only.
 Such approach might be useful in the following scenarios:
 * If you use [Unified Gateway](https://pages.github.tools.sap/unified-gateway/) as an entry point for SAP Cloud solutions.
 In such a case the Unified Gateway's layer is responsible for the exposure of applications and APIs, and securing SAP endpoints.
-* If you want to expose frontend of an application which manages authentication at the UI level.
+* If you want to expose frontend of an application which manages authentication at the user interface level.
-* For development and testing purposes.
+* For specific development and testing scenarios.

 ## Procedure